 The Australian government's reforms to the Pharmaceutical Benefits Scheme (PBS) over many years has had and continues to have the effect of lowering the prices paid for medicines, thereby lowering the distribution margin earned by Symbion Pty Ltd (Symbion), a wholly owned subsidiary of the Company.
-The Group has no control over these price adjustments and to date has offset the impact of lower distribution margin by reducing operating costs and increasing sales volumes in Symbion.
+The Group has no control over these price adjustments and to date has offset the impact of lower distribution margin with productivity improvements.
 As the regulated adjustment to medicine prices continues, the Group is focused on adjusting its business model that best meets its objectives, however there is no guarantee that it will always be in a position to offset the lost margin from these reforms.

 In Australia, the benefit paid to medical device manufacturers and distributors (such as LifeHealthcare) by private health insurers is determined by the Australian Government's Prostheses List.
 Reforms to the Prostheses List in the past have reduced the benefit payable to medical device manufacturers and distributors.
-There is no guarantee that EBOS will be able to mitigate the impact of currently known or future reforms in part or in full.
+There is no guarantee that EBOS will be able to mitigate the impact of future reforms in part or in full.